Inspirational Videos to Share With Your Teen

 Nearly 20 percent of teens have depression.
 If you suspect your child may be depressed talk to them about it.
 Even if your kid is not depressed, it is likely they know someone who is, so it's important to have these conversations.

-You can watch this video together of a TED Talk featuring Hunter Kent, a high school senior who shares her story.
+You can watch these inspirational videos together.
+One of which is a TED Talk featuring Hunter Kent, a high school senior who shares her story.
 Hunter battled depression for a majority of her teen years.
 She discusses how easy it was for her to hide her disease and how difficult it was to talk about it.
 Now Hunter uses her experience to give her peers the hope and encouragement that they need.

-Abby is another teenager that shares her story of depression in this TED Talk video.
+The other short motivational video is of Abby, another teenager that shares her story of depression in a TED Talk video.
 This high school freshman talks about her battle with depression and how she now uses it help raise awareness.

 Suicide is the second leading cause of death for those between the ages of 10 and 25.
 In fact, 1 out of 10 girls and 1 out of 18 guys in the US attempts suicide in a given year.
 So, while it may be a tough topic, discussing suicide with your child is important.